Newsom wants tax rebate, touts 'California Way' of governing

 California is one of the nation's most oil-rich states and Republicans, who are a small minority in the Legislature and hold no statewide offices, see high gas prices as an election year issue they can exploit.
 California taxes gasoline at 51.1 cents per gallon, second only to Pennsylvania, according to the Federation of Tax Administrators.

 “Gas prices are out of control.
-Let’s suspend the gas tax, stop using foreign oil and focus on energy independence policies that don’t place new burdens on working families,” said Republican Assemblymember Suzette Martinez Valladares, who issued the Republican “prebuttal” to Newsom’s speech.
-“We must end the energy policies that punish Californians while rewarding countries like Russia and China for their bad behavior.”
+Let’s suspend the gas tax, stop using foreign oil and focus on energy independence policies that don’t place new burdens on working families,” Assemblymember Suzette Martinez Valladares said in the Republican “prebuttal” to Newsom’s speech.

 The governor otherwise has been pushing to wean California, famous for its car culture, from the internal combustion engine.

-Newsom has ordered the state to ban the sale of new gas-powered cars by 2035 and halt all in-state oil drilling by 2045, a move some Republicans argue will only increase the state’s reliance on foreign oil.
+Newsom has ordered the state to ban the sale of new gas-powered cars by 2035 and halt all in-state oil drilling by 2045.

-Newsom’s administration has not approved a permit for the oil extraction process known as hydraulic fracturing since February 2021, even though Newsom hasn’t ordered an end to the practice until 2024.
+The Newsom administration has issued 632 oil drilling permits in 2021 and so far this year, but about 300 of them have not been used yet, according to the governor's office.

-The state began permitting the process of extracting oil and gas in 2015.
-Last summer and fall, the state’s Geologic Energy Management Division, known as CalGEM, rejected 50 permits solely on climate change concerns.
-That approach is being challenged in court by the Western States Petroleum Association.
+Several environmental groups said Newsom should impose an immediate moratorium on oil and gas development.

 Newsom began and ended his speech as if addressing a national audience as he decried developments elsewhere while promoting California’s efforts at “finding new solutions to big problems.”
 Democracy is in danger, Newsom warned.